v-checha/mcpkit/CONTRIBUTING.md

-# Contributing to valai
+# Contributing to MCPKit

-Thank you for your interest in contributing to valai!
-This document provides guidelines and instructions for contributing.
+Thank you for your interest in contributing to MCPKit!
+This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents